JCVadillo/cybersecurity-portfolio/02_Network-and-Network-Security/README.md

 ---

+## 📦 Deliverable
+This portfolio activity deliverable includes:
+- An **incident analysis report** applying the NIST CSF framework.
+- Supporting reference material outlining CSF core functions and response guidelines.

+---

+## 📂 Files Included
+- **`NIST-CSF-incident-respond/`** – Contains the full incident analysis report ([incident-analysis-report.pdf](./NIST-CSF-incident-respond/incident-analysis-report.pdf)).
+- **`supporting-material/`** – Contains the reference guide on applying the NIST CSF ([Applying the NIST CSF.pdf](./supporting-material/Applying%20the%20NIST%20CSF.pdf)).
+- **`README.md`** – This documentation overview.

+---

 ## 🧠 Reflections / Notes
-- This activity reinforced the importance of **proper firewall configuration** and **real-time network monitoring** to mitigate DDoS attacks.
+- This incident highlighted the importance of **proper firewall configuration** and **real-time monitoring** to prevent DDoS attacks.
-- Applying the **NIST CSF** provided a clear structure for addressing incidents, separating immediate containment from long-term prevention.
+- Applying the **NIST CSF** provided a structured method for analyzing and documenting security incidents.
-- Future improvements could include **response drills** and **stricter segmentation**, minimizing disruption during volumetric attacks.
+- Future improvements may include **network segmentation** and **response drills** to minimize downtime during similar incidents.

 ---